 Symptoms of rupture of the esophagus include chest pain, abdominal pain, vomiting, vomiting blood, low blood pressure, and fever.

 To diagnose ruptures of the esophagus, doctors take x-rays of the chest and abdomen.

 Doctors confirm the diagnosis by doing esophagography.
-In this test, doctors take an x-ray or video of the esophagus after the person swallows a liquid (a contrast agent Radiographic Contrast Agents During imaging tests, contrast agents may be used to distinguish one tissue or structure from its surroundings or to provide greater detail.
-Contrast agents include Radiopaque contrast agents... read more ) that makes the lining of the esophagus visible on the x-ray.
+In this test, doctors take an x-ray or video of the esophagus after the person swallows a liquid (a contrast agent Radiographic Contrast Agents Radiographic contrast agents are substances used to distinguish between internal structures in medical imaging, such as various types of x-rays and magnetic resonance imaging (MRI).
+During imaging... read more ) that makes the lining of the esophagus visible on the x-ray.
 They must use a special type of contrast agent that does not irritate the chest cavity.

 Treatment of Esophageal Ruptures

 Surgical repair of the esophagus and drainage of the area surrounding it are done immediately.
 Before surgical repair, doctors give broad-spectrum antibiotics to prevent infection and fluids by vein (intravenously) to treat low blood pressure.

 Even with treatment, the risk of death is high.